crypto-org-chain/chain-main/readme.md

-# chainmain
+# Crypto.com Chain

-**chainmain** is a blockchain application built using Cosmos SDK and Tendermint and generated with [Starport](https://github.com/tendermint/starport).
+**Crypto.com Chain** is a blockchain application built using Cosmos SDK and Tendermint and generated with [Starport](https://github.com/tendermint/starport).

 ## Get started